ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ### Network

-[Network](https://github.com/ava-labs/blobvm/blob/master/vm/network.go) has the responsibility to gossip new transactions from the node's local mempool to every peer of the node.
+[Network](https://github.com/ava-labs/blobvm/blob/master/vm/network.go) has the responsibility for gossiping new transactions from the node's local mempool to every peer of the node.
 It implements the `GossipNewTxs()` function that will be called by the block builder at regular intervals.

 ```go
 func (n *PushNetwork) GossipNewTxs(newTxs []*chain.Transaction) error {